Good essay writing requires a considerable amount of reading. Reading is important to:

 Try different search tools:

-Library search: this will give you only academic, peer-reviewed sources.
+Library search: provides only academic, peer-reviewed sources.
 All these resources are accessible to you online and/or in the library.
-See the guide on Library Search.
+See our guide to Library Search.

-Google Scholar: this provides scholarly results as well as technical reports from governments and other organisations, and other academically valuable sources like patents, theses etc. Google Scholar allows the useful feat of forward citation tracking (finding newest sources that cite a given source) that can help you find what other literature comments on a certain source.
-It has to be noted, however, that not all resources on Google Scholar are peer-reviewed and reliable.
+Google Scholar: provides scholarly results as well as technical reports from governments and other organisations, and other academically valuable sources like patents, theses etc. Offers 'forward citation tracking': you can look up a source and check who has cited it by clicking on 'cited by'.
+This can help you to find new sources on a topic.
+Not all resources on Google Scholar are peer-reviewed and reliable, however.
 See the library guide on using Google Scholar.

 Internet (for example, Google): will give you the largest number of results, but most of the results will not be peer-reviewed and may not be reliable.
-You can use it to have a general overview of your research topic.
+You can possibly use it to develop a general overview of your research topic.

-Contact your Academic Engagement Librarian: the Academic Engagement Librarian will be able to suggest resources, search tools and search techniques that can help you get a head start on your research.
+Contact your Academic Engagement Librarian: Academic Engagement Librarians can suggest resources, search tools and search techniques that can help you get a headstart on your research.
 You can find details of your Librarian here.

 When you're reading any source, it's important to approach your reading as an active and critical thinker.
 The sources should not be passively absorbed as 'undisputed fact'.